What we're all about

 The Central Aid Agency implements Incident Command System (ICS) within its organizational and command structure.
 ICS is an effective way of organizing operations and allows better integration with other agencies.
 C.A.A. personnel within different roles are required to be trained to different levels of ICS proficiency, with personnel involved in Emergency Response operations having the highest training requirements.
 All Commissioned Officers and NCO's, regardless of assignment, are required to complete basic training in ICS.

 Because of how well trained and equipped C.A.A. personnel are, it often comes as a surprise to many that our organization is almost entirely self-funded.
 Although we gladly welcome any donations (donations allow us to purchase additional critical equipment and training beyond what our budget can afford), the majority of our funding currently comes from offering fee-based services, fundraisers, and our Affiliate company Training Solutions International.

 Central Aid Agency Flags and Emblems

-Service Marks (also called "Racing Stripes") are used on maritime / marine vehicles and are typically placed forward on the hull near the bow.
+Service Marks (also called "Racing Stripes") are used on a wide range of vehicles, including maritime / marine vehicles, and are typically placed forward near the front.